tendai22/dpans94_ja/app.md

 ### D.6.11 Multiprogramming impact

-Forth 83 marked words with “multiprogramming impact” by the letter “M” in the first lines of their  descriptions.
-ANS Forth has removed the “M” designation from the word descriptions, moving the  discussion of multiprogramming impact to this non-normative annex.
+Forth 83 marked words with "multiprogramming impact" by the letter "M" in the first lines of their  descriptions.
+ANS Forth has removed the "M" designation from the word descriptions, moving the  discussion of multiprogramming impact to this non-normative annex.

 <desc>